orb-community/orb-helm/KIND.md

 > ```
 > save the file and you are done.

+## Install helm

+Follow the steps to install helm in this https://helm.sh/docs/intro/install/

 ## 🚀  Deploy Orb on Kind

+> 🚨 **First time users**:
+> You will probably need to install jaegertracing repo in helm

 Use the following command to create the cluster and deploy **Orb**